istio/istio.io/_docs/tasks/security/role-based-access-control.md

 * Deploy the [Bookinfo]({{home}}/docs/guides/bookinfo.html) sample application.

- *> Note: Some sample configurations we use below are not in the current Istio release yet.
-So before you continue, you need to copy the following configuration files from https://github.com/istio/istio/tree/master/samples/bookinfo/kube to "samples/bookinfo/kube" directory under where you installed Istio.
-The files include `bookinfo-add-serviceaccount.yaml` (replace the original one), `istio-rbac-enable.yaml`, `istio-rbac-namespace.yaml`, `istio-rbac-productpage.yaml`, `istio-rbac-details-reviews.yaml`, `istio-rbac-ratings.yaml`.*
+> The current Istio release may not have the up-to-date Istio RBAC samples.
+So before you continue, you need to copy the following configuration files from <https://github.com/istio/istio/tree/master/samples/bookinfo/kube> to `samples/bookinfo/kube` directory under where you installed Istio, and replace the original ones.
+The files include `bookinfo-add-serviceaccount.yaml`, `istio-rbac-enable.yaml`, `istio-rbac-namespace.yaml`, `istio-rbac-productpage.yaml`, `istio-rbac-details-reviews.yaml`, `istio-rbac-ratings.yaml`.

 * In this task, we will enable access control based on Service Accounts, which are cryptographically authenticated in the Istio mesh.
 In order to give different microservices different access privileges, we will create some service accounts and redeploy Bookinfo